bradleyjlevine/DragonFruitDB/README.md

 # DragonFruitDB
-This was a project to develope a relationial database.
+This was a project to develop a relationial database.
 This database was designed to store information on videogames and purchases of those games.
 The relational database was designed to be 3NF.

 - Tools Used:
   - XAMPP (MySQL at the time)